oEdvinsson/Pokemon-Quiz/README.md

 * Your score will be displayed and updated after every guess.

-Certainly!
-Here's an example of a README for a Pokémon quiz game built using JavaScript:

 Pokémon Quiz Game (JavaScript)
 Welcome to the Pokémon Quiz Game, a web-based game built using HTML, CSS, and JavaScript.
 Test your knowledge of Pokémon with this interactive quiz!